Branigin History, Family Crest & Coats of Arms

 The original Gaelic form of Branigin was O Branagain, derived from bran, which means raven.

 The surname Branigin was first found in the counties of Armagh and Monaghan (Irish: Muineachán) located in the Northern part of the Republic of Ireland in the province of Ulster, and were a part of the Cenel Eoghain (Clann Owen) one of the important septs (clanns) who are descended from Eoghan (Owen) son of Niall of the Nine Hostages, perhaps the greatest of all Irish General Kings whose history makes King Arthur's romances pale.

 Early History of the Branigin family

-Another 369 words (26 lines of text) covering the year 1610 is included under the topic Early Branigin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Branigin research.
+Another 52 words (4 lines of text) covering the year 1610 is included under the topic Early Branigin History in all our PDF Extended History products and printed products wherever possible.

 Branigin Spelling Variations

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname Branigin that are preserved in archival documents are Branagan, Branigan, Brangan, Brangen, Branghan, Branikan, Brankin, Brannagan, Brannahan, Brannaghan, Brannaghin, Brannigan, Braendigan, Brandigan, O'Branagan and many more.

 Early Notables of the Branigin family (pre 1700)